mathursam/fixorchestra/Concepts-Part1-MessageStructures.md

 A field is the smallest unit of business semantics.
 A field always has the same meaning wherever it used.
 For example, the Price field is used in many message types, but it always means "price per unit of quantity".

 A field has an identifier called a tag.
 In FIX, tags are numeric, and FIX experts know common tags by heart, e.g. tag 44 is the identifier of the Price field.
-Tags are persistent--they remain the same forever for a given field and can never change or be reused.
+Tags are persistent— they remain the same forever for a given field and can never change or be reused.
 Only new field tags can be added.

 How the Symbol (55) field is represented in Orchestra (simplified):